psibi/psibi.github.io/content/posts/job-watcher.md

 routing, Prometheus and Alertmanager (or another dedicated monitoring system) are much better suited to that problem.

-But if you have a Rust application with a small number of important background jobs, having the component that runs them also track their operational state is a reasonable trade-off.
+But if you have a Rust application running important background jobs, having the component that runs them also track their operational state is often the better trade-off.

 It's a small library rather than another service to deploy.
 When I register a task: